-On November 29, 2016, the Company's Board of Directors approved an investment advisory agreement between RGC and the Company, under which RGC, subject to the overall supervision of the Board of Directors, manages the day-to-day operations of and provides investment advisory services to the Company (the "Prior Agreement").
-On August 3, 2017, the Board of Directors approved the Advisory Agreement and recommended that the Company's stockholders approve the Advisory Agreement.
-The Advisory Agreement became effective on September 12, 2017 upon approval by the stockholders at a special meeting of stockholders of the Company and was most recently renewed by the Company's Board of Directors at a virtual meeting on August 5, 2020.
-In reliance upon certain exemptive relief granted by the SEC in connection with the global COVID-19 pandemic, the Board of Directors undertook to ratify the Advisory Agreement at its next in-person meeting.
+On November 29, 2016, the Company's Board of Directors approved an investment advisory agreement between RGC and the Company, under which RGC, subject to the overall supervision of the Board of Directors, manages the day-to-day operations of and provides investment advisory services to the Company (together with a subsequent amendment thereto, the "Prior Agreement").
+On April 7, 2021, the Board of Directors approved the Advisory Agreement at a virtual meeting and recommended that the Company's stockholders approve the Advisory Agreement.
+In reliance upon certain exemptive relief granted by the SEC in connection with the global COVID-19 pandemic, the Board of Directors undertook to ratify the Advisory Agreement at its next in-person meeting which was held in July 2021.
+The Advisory Agreement amended the Prior Advisory Agreement to include certain revisions to the management and incentive fee calculation mechanisms and clarify language relating to liquidity events.
+The Advisory Agreement became effective on May 27, 2021 upon approval by the stockholders at a special meeting of stockholders of the Company.
 Under the terms of the Advisory Agreement, RGC: